visiface/bs-recipes/README.md

 - don't want to target just h2's and p's, that defeats the purpose. need to think ahead for more blocks that gb has.
 - further familiarize with Translation/Pot files, LocoTranslate, or other translator plugins to further set up strings.
 - API's. thinking emoji.
-- The Categories only show up if a recipe with that category exists, remember that for future projects, because need to test if the logic is being put in the correct place. no logic = nothing pops up!
+- The Categories only show up if a recipe with that category exists, remember that for future projects, because need to test if the logic is being put in the correct place. get terms by default hides empty!
+GOT IT.
 - DB connections w SFTP
+- Realized I spelled recipe wrong as "recipie" but gonna roll with it: that's funny.

 ---------------------------------------